carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 ## OTU picking

-The processes of assigning sequences to operational taxonmic units (OTUs) is called OTU picking.
+The process of assigning sequences to operational taxonomic units (OTUs) is called OTU picking.
 Based on a similarity threshold, we determine which sequences belong to the same group.
 Often, the similarity threshold we use is 97%.
 This means that all sequences that are 97% similar will be denoted as the same OTU.
 We use the term OTU because OTUs can span different levels of the phylogenic tree.
 For example, one group of sequences that is 97% similar to one another (OTU) may represent Escherichia coli (species level), whereas another group of sequences 97% similar to one another (OTU) may represent Salmonella (genus level).
 There are 3 main methods to denote which microbes are within a sample, and we will cover these methods below.

 #### De novo OTU picking